St. George's - Things to Do in St. George's in May

 Insider Knowledge

 The best roti hides outside the cathedral on weekdays around noon.
 Look for the woman with the yellow cooler.
 She sells out by 1 PM.
 The curry goat has been simmering since 5 AM.
 Follow your nose.
 Taxi drivers quote USD to tourists but ECD to locals.
 Ask 'How much in EC?'
 You'll usually save 20%.
 They'll pretend confusion for exactly 30 seconds before agreeing.
 Persist.
-The spice market behind the Carenage smells incredible on May mornings when nutmeg is being graded.
+The spice market behind the Carenage smells memorable on May mornings when nutmeg is being graded.
 It's not in guidebooks because there's nothing to buy; it's wholesale.
 Walking through costs nothing.
 Your clothes will smell like Christmas all day.
 Accept the bag.
 When a stranger at the bus terminal hands you "plantplantain chips from their aunt," you're holding Caribbean gold.
 They're warm, crisp, and nothing like hotel bar snacks.
 Say yes.
 Eat them on the spot.

 Avoid These Mistakes